What is ovulation pain or Mittelschmerz?

-Mittelschmerz is German for "middle" and "pain," and is known as ovulation pain.
+Mittelschmerz is German for "middle" and "pain," and is known colloquially as ovulation pain.
 Mittelschmerz is a one-sided lower abdominal pain, but can switch to the other side the next month or stay on the same side for several months in a row.
 This is because ovulation, the ejection of the egg from the ovary, can happen on the same side or different sites.

-This pain might last a few minutes here and a few minutes there or it could last for more than an hour or even a day or so.
+Ovulation pain might last a few minutes here and a few minutes there or it could last for more than an hour or even a day or so.
 Often stress levels can influence the length and severity of the pain.
 Women suffer from Mittelschmerz on varying levels.
 Some feel just a tiny bit of pain at the beginning of their menstrual cycle and others feel extreme pain for hours and possibly days.

-Does ovulation pain (Mittelschmerz) come before or after ovulation?
+Does ovulation pain come before or after ovulation?